 Rams have horns which often develop more than a complete arc when viewed from the side.
 The tips usually bend slightly outwards.
 The horn growth is normally homonymous (1, 4), but heteronymous horn types are also found in the same populations.
 The horns are triangular in shape and strongly corrugated.
 (1)

-horn length: markedly larger and heavier than in neighboring species / subspecies (measurements combine O. c. cycloceros and O. c. arkal) (4).
-The longest horns of O. c. cycloceros are 105,4 cm (1, 6) – have been recorded from heads originating from the old Waziristan province of British India (now part of Pakistan’s Federally Administered Tribal Areas.
+horn length: over 100 cm in extraordinary specimens.
+The longest horns are 105,4 cm (1, 6) – the longest of all urial subspecies have been recorded from heads originating from the old Waziristan province of British India (now part of Pakistan’s Federally Administered Tribal Areas.
 (1)

 Between May 2008 and October 2009, Shank and Alavi (2010) saw 55 urial throughout the Baminyan Plateau, Central Afghanistan, at elevations over 3000 m.
 (Band-e-Amir National Park, Afghanistan’s first officially designated protected area, lies on the southern boundary of the plateau.)
 Apparently some of the areas are used as summering, others as wintering grounds.
 Local informants reported that in April or May, urial move into the core lambing and summer range in the central part of the plateau with the key areas being Sugholugh, the Syahkawhal drainage and the Dare-e-Zirk/Kul-e-kawhal area.
 (1)

-parturition: April to May in Central Afghanistan (1); February in southern Pakistan (3)
+parturition: April to May in Central Afghanistan (1)

 Populations in all countries have greatly declined.
 Protected areas rarely have populations exceeding 500.
 (3)